-We still face challenges in recruiting to posts where there is both a local and national skills shortage, in some cases we are reliant on agency / interim staff to cover vacant posts whilst we try to recruit.
-As part of Lean Six Sigma phase 3, we will be reviewing our end-to-end recruitment process to ensure it is easy to use and offers the candidate a great experience, how we advertise, our learning and career development offer etc. As part of transformation, we are also challenging ourselves about the skills sets we need to deliver services moving forward and this does mean looking at all of the roles we have that are traditional in councils.
+We continue to face challenges in recruiting to posts particularly in Planning (also in Legal, Housing and senior R&B posts) where there is both a local and national skills shortage (a market supplement has been introduced for Planning (and legal planning) to both recruit and retain but it has had limited success so far due to supply, in some cases we are still reliant on agency / interim staff to cover vacant posts whilst we try to recruit.

+Lean Six Sigma phase 3 did review our end-to-end recruitment process to ensure it is easy to use and offers the candidate a great experience, how we advertise, our learning and career development offer etc. A follow up meeting with HR is being arranged to consider recommendations for improvement.
+As part of transformation, we are also challenging ourselves about the skills sets we need to deliver services moving forward and this does mean looking at all of the roles we have that are traditional in councils and seeking alternatives where appropriate.